FAIRmat-NFDI/nomad-docs/docs/howto/customization/mapping_parser.md

 <!-- Given that NOMAD schemas typically follow most conventional file structures, some path parts may overlap. -->
 This works fine for top-level quantities, but those deeper down in the schema have to instantiate their containing sections.
-Sections have levels of annotations at the
+These can be defined in _absolute_ terms, or _relative_ to their section above using the *dot notation*, e.g. `.model`.
+The annotations themselves can be manipulated in two possible way:

-1. *definition* level, i.e. `m_def`. <example>
+1. *definition* level, i.e. `m_def`.
-1. *attribute* level, i.e. the data instance generated during runtime. <example>
+1. *attribute* level, i.e. the data instance generated during runtime.

-The mapping parser will search for the first available annotation in the follwoing order:
+The mapping parser will search for the first available annotation in the following order:

 1. attribute level.
 Used for specializing subsections to specific contexts.
 1. definition level.
 Used for generic paths.